openshift/hypershift/docs/content/reference/api.md

 <td>
 <p>ControlPlaneOperatorCreds is a reference to a secret containing cloud
 credentials with permissions matching the control-plane-operator policy.
-The secret should have exactly one key, <code>credentials</code>, whose value is an AWS credentials file.
 This field is immutable.
 Once set, It can&rsquo;t be changed.</p>
 <p>TODO(dan): document the &ldquo;control plane operator policy&rdquo;</p>
 </td>